Growing Luffa Flowers for Bees & More

 Some of your fruit will still be green and hard, you can harvest them too.
 But, ripe Luffa fruit will be easier to peel and I prefer them.
 Immature fruit are too difficult to peel in my opinion.

-If you harvest only soft mature fruit, you are ready to find your sponge.
-First peel off the tough green peeling.
+- First peel off the tough green peeling.
 The inside of the fruit contains pulp, seeds and a fibrous structure that becomes a sponge.

-Take your peeled Luffa fruit and spray it again and again with water.
+- Take your peeled Luffa fruit and spray it again and again with water.
 You need to use a spray of water with force to clean the pulp and seeds out.
+Continue to spray and squeeze the fruit until the pulp is washed away.

 While I am certainly a novice on growing Luffa, it was a great experience.
 My honey bees enjoyed the late Summer blooms.
 And other pollinators used the plant as a food source too.
 I had a blast with the project.